Does eating at night cause weight gain?

 MIXED EVIDENCE

-Late eating appears to promote weight gain through increased hunger and reduced energy expenditure, but timing alone may not override total calorie intake.
+Late eating appears to promote weight gain through increased hunger, reduced energy expenditure, and altered metabolism, but the evidence is still developing.

 Overall confidence